Skip to main content

 About ToolOrbit

-ToolOrbit is created and maintained by the ToolOrbit Editorial Team, an independent developer-led project focused on practical browser utilities for developers, creators, ecommerce operators, and document workflows.
+The ToolOrbit Editorial Team maintains ToolOrbit, an independent developer-led project focused on AI-assisted tools, browser utilities, ecommerce operators, creators, and document workflows.
 The public contact for the project is luowj1998@outlook.com.
-We keep this contact visible because users should be able to report a broken tool, question a result, or request a correction without searching through anonymous pages.
+We keep this contact visible so users can report a broken tool, question a result, or request a correction without searching through anonymous pages.

 Why ToolOrbit Exists

 ToolOrbit started from a recurring problem in daily technical work: small online utilities were useful, but many were cluttered, unclear about privacy, or too thin to explain when a workflow was safe.
-Formatting JSON, comparing text, compressing images, merging PDFs, checking QR codes, or drafting AI-assisted copy should not require installing heavy desktop software or uploading private material to unknown backends.
-Our goal is to make those everyday tasks fast, understandable, and transparent.
+Drafting with AI, formatting JSON, comparing text, compressing images, merging PDFs, or checking marketplace fees should not require heavy desktop software or unclear uploads.
+ToolOrbit keeps these tasks fast, understandable, and easy to verify.

 How Tools Are Selected and Built

-We prioritize tools that solve repeatable work: developer debugging, format conversion, image optimization, PDF preparation, text cleanup, ecommerce writing, and AI-assisted drafting.
-Before a tool is kept on the site, we check whether it has a clear use case, a stable interface, useful failure messages, and enough surrounding guidance for a user to understand the tradeoffs.
-We avoid adding pages that exist only as thin placeholders, games, or unrelated content because they do not help the audience ToolOrbit is built for.
+We prioritize tools that solve repeatable work: AI-assisted drafting and review, developer debugging, ecommerce fee calculation, format conversion, image optimization, PDF preparation, and text cleanup.
+Before a tool stays in the main paths, we check that it has a clear use case, a stable interface, useful failure messages, and enough guidance for a user to understand the tradeoffs.
+Thin placeholder pages, broad entertainment utilities, and pages whose output is hard to evaluate stay out of the main tool paths until the workflow is clear enough to use.

 Quality Assurance Process

-Each core page is reviewed across three layers.
-First, the tool behavior is tested with ordinary samples and edge cases, such as invalid JSON, oversized images, unusual characters, empty files, and malformed input.
-Second, the page content is checked for a practical guide, FAQs, metadata, and related internal links.
-Third, build output, sitemap inclusion, and noindex decisions are reviewed so search engines receive a clear map of the site.
-Last reviewed: May 18, 2026.
+Core pages are checked across three layers.
+First, tool behavior is tested with ordinary samples and edge cases, such as invalid JSON, oversized images, unusual characters, empty files, malformed input, model prompts, and fee scenarios.
+Second, page content is checked for practical instructions, examples, limits, and related links.
+Third, navigation, examples, and related paths are checked so users reach pages with clear use and current guidance.
+Last reviewed: June 30, 2026.

 Privacy Commitment

 ToolOrbit is local-first wherever browser APIs make that possible.
 Many tools process text, files, images, and code in your own browser session instead of uploading the input to ToolOrbit servers.
-When a feature needs AI generation, network access, analytics, or advertising scripts, the workflow is treated differently and should be reviewed by the user before submitting sensitive material.
-We do not ask users to create an account for the free utility pages, and we design tools so results can be copied, downloaded, or cleared quickly.
+When a feature needs AI generation, network access, analytics, or advertising scripts, treat it as a different workflow and check the input before submitting sensitive material.
+Free utility pages do not require an account, and results are designed to be copied, downloaded, or cleared quickly.

 Corrections and Feedback

-If you find an outdated instruction, inaccurate explanation, accessibility issue, or unexpected tool result, send the page URL, the sample input if it is safe to share, your browser version, and what you expected to happen.
-We use those reports to improve tools, guides, structured data, and privacy notes over time.
+If you find an outdated instruction, inaccurate explanation, accessibility issue, or unexpected tool result, send the page URL, a safe sample input, your browser version, and what you expected to happen.
+We use those reports to improve tools, guides, calculation assumptions, and privacy notes.

 TO